ndtallant/WaterFlow/README.md

 * `get_station_meta.py`: Collects all metadata for water stations by state and stores it in `station_meta/`.
 * `states.txt`: All of the states in the US.

-Actual data collection occurs by:
+Actual data collection occurs by these files called by `run.sh`:
 * `01_collect_raw_stations_by_state.sh`: This file collects a random sample of stations for each state as a text file to preserve shared resources.
 It can be modified to collect all available water data across the United States.
 * `02_clean_stations.sh`: This file removes data comments, identifies the discharge column, and appends to files in HDFS (/ndtallant/project/water/{state}.tsv)
 * `03_hdfs_to_hive.sh`: This file stores data as ORC Hive tables following the naming convention `ndtallant_{state}`.
 It utilizes `hdfs_to_hive_template.hql`.